 In June 2017, OM Malawi completed its third Ride 2 Transform cycle tour, featuring 17 cyclists, and reaching the end of the original vision.
 And, as expected, the three trips have taken the OM Malawi team—along with local missionaries and cycling participants from around the world—to nearly every previously unreached region below Lake Malawi.
-This year, starting in Zomba, and heading to the OM Malawi base in Ntaja, before circling up to Lake Malawi and back in a loop around Yao territory, the Ride 2 Transform team has “almost saturated” the region, says Ride 2 Transform Leader, Riaan du Plessis.
+This year, starting in Zomba, and heading to the OM Malawi base in Ntaja, before circling up to Lake Malawi and back in a loop, the Ride 2 Transform team has “almost saturated” the region, says Ride 2 Transform Leader, Riaan du Plessis.

 During the 2017 tour, local missionaries led three separate ministry points along the route, as they have in years past.

 The vision is now complete, and Riaan says the cycle tour has finished—at least, until the next time.

 “If we do it again, it will be different,” he says.

 While the previous three years have seen a positive team focus on ministry and support raising for OM Malawi’s work, Riaan says future cycle tours will place more emphasis on prayer.
 Each cycle tour has had a prayer leader, and while he doesn’t want to make comparisons, as every year has seen significant ministry, Riaan believes the third trip, with prayer leadership from OM Zambia’s Christopher Agenbag, came the closest to the team’s original desire with regard to prayer.

 “Every year we got closer to our focus, and this year we really hit the mark,” he says of the prayer efforts.